clef2018-factchecking/clef2018-factchecking/README.md

 For Task 1 (ranking): R-Precision, Average Precision, Recipocal Rank, Precision@k and means of these over multiple debates.
 **The official metric for task1, that will be used for the competition ranking is the Mean Average Precision (MAP)**

-For Task 2 (classification): Mean Absolute Error (MAE), Macro MAE, Accuracy, Macro F1, Macro Recall (+ confusion matrix).
+For Task 2 (classification): Mean Absolute Error (MAE), Macro-average MAE, Accuracy, Macro-average F1, Macro-average Recall (+ confusion matrix).
 **The official metric for task2, that will be used for the competition ranking is the Mean Absolute Error (MAE)**

 ## Baselines